HellJumperHU/SQETrainingJSTask1/README.md

 Hello visitor

-It is the MAIN branch of my repository
+It is the TASK3 branch of my repository

-It has the following branches
+Other branches
 - Task1
 - Task2
-- Task3
+- Main